in28minutes/learn/catalog.md

 In this part of the course, you will be using Spring (Dependency Management), Spring Web Services , Spring Boot, Spring Security (Authentication and Authorization), Maven (dependencies management), Eclipse (IDE), Wizdler (SOAP Services Chrome Plugin) and Tomcat Embedded Web Server.
 We will help you set up each one of these.

 <div style="page-break-after: always;"></div>

+## Learn Spring Boot in 100 Steps - Beginner to Expert

 [![Image](https://www.springboottutorial.com/images/Course-Learn-Spring-Boot-in-100-Steps---Beginner-to-Expert.png "Learn Spring Boot in 100 Steps - Beginner to Expert")](https://www.udemy.com/spring-boot-tutorial-for-beginners/?couponCode=LEARN-2019)